ImagicTheCat/FundamentalChemistry/README.md

 ![Craft](/doc/images/craft_vibrant_catalyst_stone.png?raw=true)

-Item (made of diamond, obsidian and stone) used in most of the other crafts.
+Item (made of diamond, obsidian and stone) used in most of the FundamentalChemistry crafts.

 ### Blocks